Computable copies of $\ell^p$: Overview

-\begin{theorem} Suppose $F$ is an effective generating set for $\ell^p$ where $p \geq 1$ is a computable real besides $2$.
-If $N \in \N$, and if $\phi$ is a partial disintegration that is computable with respect to $F$, then $\phi$ extends to a partial disintegration $\psi$ that is computable with respect to $F$ and whose success index is larger than $N$.
-Furthermore, an index of $\psi$ can be computed from $N$ and an index of $\phi$. \end{theorem}
+and so that $\phi'$ extends to a partial disintegration $\psi$ that is computable with respect to $F$ and whose success index with respect to $F$ is larger than $N$.
+Furthermore, an index of $\psi$ can be computed from $N$, $k$ and an index of $\phi$. \end{theorem}